HiddenPotential/HiddenPotential.github.io/README.md

 - Hover over the content boxes to see a subtle animation!
 - Hover over the fact boxes for a fun lifting effect!
 - Watch the musical notes float up and down in the flute section!
+- Click on the coding icons to see code snippets with typing animation!
 - Take the quiz to test how well visitors know you!

 Enjoy your new homepage! 😊